fulgor/bulletjournal.md/README.md

 ## Keys

-Keys need 4 spaces prefix to be formatted
+Keys need 4 spaces prefix to be formatted.
+">" is indented 3 more to indicate relation.

     .  task [2]
     x  done
-    >  postponed
+       >  task depending on task above
     o  event
     a  abandoned
     w  waiting for [person | circumstance]